abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

 *Data Source:* https://archive.ics.uci.edu/ml/machine-learning-databases/hepatitis/

-## Mapping Business Problem to ML Problem
+## Mapping Patients Problem to ML Problem

 ### Type of Machine Learning Problem
 + It is a binary classification problem, where given the above set of features, we need to predict if a given patient having hepatitis will live or die.